1Password vs Sticky Password: which one’s better?

 Account and password recovery

 Both 1Password and Sticky Password have basic account and password recovery options.
-That said, note that Sticky Password’s recovery option is only for paid users.
+That said, Sticky Password’s recovery option is available only for paid users.

 Meanwhile, users on 1Password’s Family, Teams, Business, and Enterprise plans have it easier.
-Here, the family organizer or team administrator can easily restore access.
+Here, the team administrator can easily restore access.

 Password generator

-All self-respecting password managers include a password generator in their subscriptions.
+All trustworthy password managers include a password generator in their subscriptions.
 The tool helps you to swiftly and easily create unique and hard-to-crack passwords.

-1Password’s generator is more flexible and functional while Sticky Password’s automatic password generator bubble is very handy.
+1Password’s generator is more flexible and functional, but Sticky Password’s automatic password generator bubble is also very handy.

 Password sharing

 With 1Password, you can share credentials and even other saved items with others using just a link.
-You also have full control over the access and when it expires when generating the link.
+You also have full control over the access and when it expires when generating a link.

 Meanwhile, users on its Families and Team & Business plans can even share an entire vault with others.
-The family organizer or the team administrator will have the responsibility of managing each user’s permission and access level.
+The family organizer or the team administrator will be responsible for managing each user’s permission and access level.

-Overall, 1Password has the vote here with its convenient and accessible password-sharing tool.
+Overall, 1Password comes out ahead here with its convenient and accessible password-sharing tool.
 Meanwhile, Sticky Password’s decision to put the tool behind a paywall for both sender and recipient could be a deal-breaker for certain users.

 Autofill

-Autofill is a nifty feature that speeds up the login, payment, and other form-filling processes by automatically filling up the credentials.
+Autofill is a nifty feature that speeds up the login, payment, and other form-filling processes by automatically filling in the credentials.
 Both providers’ autofill features are very similar to each other.

-With 1Password, its autofill requires some clicking action before you can access your account.
-A click of the 1Password icon, then the login item, and you’re in!
-Now, while the process isn’t completely seamless, it’s quick, straightforward, and convenient.
+With 1Password, its autofill requires clicking before you can access your account.
+A click of the 1Password icon, then the login item, and you’re in.
+While the process isn’t completely seamless, it’s quick, straightforward, and convenient.

-In a similar fashion, Sticky Password’s autofill requires almost the exact steps.
-This is how you do it: click the Sticky Password icon in the input field, search through the list of existing logins for that account, and click on it.
+Similarly, Sticky Password’s autofill requires almost the exact steps.
+Simply select the Sticky Password icon in the input field, search through the list of existing logins for that account, and click on it.

 In brief, both password managers’ autofill features are slightly clunky.